FgForrest/evitaDB/docs/user/en/use/connectors/rest.md

 ### Structure of catalog APIs

-A single <Term>catalog API</Term> for a single catalog contains only a few types of endpoints to retrieve and update data or its internal structure, but most of them are "duplicated" for each [collection](https://evitadb.io/documentation/use/data-model#collection) within that catalog.
+A single <Term>catalog API</Term> for a single catalog contains only a few types of endpoints to retrieve and update data or its internal schema, but most of them are "duplicated" for each [collection](https://evitadb.io/documentation/use/data-model#collection) within that catalog.
 Also, there is a set of endpoints for retrieving and updating schema of the parent [catalog](https://evitadb.io/documentation/use/data-model#catalog).
 Each endpoint then takes arguments and returns data specific to a given collection and [its schema](https://evitadb.io/documentation/use/schema#entity).

-In addition to user-defined collections, there is a "virtual" simplified collection in for each catalog in the REST API called `entity` that allows users to retrieve entities by global attributes without knowing the target collection.
+In addition to user-defined collections, there is a "virtual" simplified collection for each catalog in the REST API called `entity` that allows users to retrieve entities by global attributes without knowing the target collection.
 However, the `entity` "collection", has only limited set of endpoints available.